 Notes

-- There's no magic amount of chicken needed in this chili; anywhere around 1 ½ lbs.
-I have found works well.
+- There's no magic amount of chicken needed in this chili; I have found that anywhere around 1 ½ lbs. works well.

 - If you're new to leeks, here are some tips: